-- Misinterpretation of results by clinicians resulting in unhelpful advice, needless subsequent investigations (downstream testing) and invasive interventions, including surgery;
+- Misinterpretation of reports by clinicians results in unhelpful advice, needless subsequent investigations (downstream testing) and invasive interventions, including surgery.

-- Misinterpretation of results by patients resulting in catastrophisation, fear and avoidance of movement and activity, and low expectations of recovery;
+- Misinterpretation of results by patients resulting in catastrophising, fear and avoidance of movement and activity, and low expectations of recovery.

 - Side effects such as exposure to radiation.